List of Squid Game characters: Seong Gi-hun

-Born on 31 October 1974, Gi-hun is a resident from the Ssangmun-dong neighbourhood in the city of Seoul, the capital of South Korea.
+Born on October 31, 1974, Gi-hun is a resident from the Ssangmun-dong neighborhood in the city of Seoul, the capital of South Korea.
 10 years after losing his job at an automobile manufacturing plant run by Dragon Motors, he is a divorced father, who besides working as a chauffeur, continuously gambles for the purpose of earning money.
-Living with his diabetic mother, Gi-hun desperately tries to gain custody of his daughter Seong Ga-yeong, who now lives with her mother and stepdad.
-Trying to be a custodial father, Gi-hun tries taking care of his daughter, but fails due to his lack of money, which he often borrows from the bank as well as from loan sharks.
+Living with his diabetic mother, and upon learning that his daughter Seong Ga-yeong, who along with her mother and stepdad, will be moving to America, Gi-hun desperately wants to gain custody.
+Gi-hun often borrows money from his mother, the bank, as well as from loan sharks.
 Due to his excessive gambling and other different factors, Gi-hun is millions of won in debt, and constantly evades paying back the money he owes to the bank and loan sharks.

 One day after winning 100.000 won playing Ddakji with a salesman, Gi-hun gets invited to the Squid Game, an offer he accepts in hopes of winning a large amount of money, paying back his large debts, paying his mother's hospital bills, gaining back custody of his daughter and overall securing a good life for him and his family.
 Throughout the game, Gi-hun forms an alliance with Cho Sang-woo, a childhood friend of his, Kang Sae-byeok, a North Korean defector, Ali Abdul (who saved Gi-hun's life during "Red Light, Green Light") and Oh Il-nam, an elderly man.
 However, due to Cho Sang-woo's willingness to let other players die to further advance in the game, he and Gi-hun become rivals, competing against each other in the final, eponymous squid game.
 Gi-hun beats Sang-woo in the final game but refuses to kill him, offering him a chance to use the game's third clause to save his friend's life.
 However, Sang-woo commits suicide by stabbing himself in the neck, allowing Gi-hun to win the competition.
 As a final request before his death, Sang-woo asks Gi-hun to use some of the prize winnings to help his mother.
 Gi-hun is heartbroken at Sang-woo's death.